TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

     }
     ```

 A missing dependency, Ansible modules are (mostly) written in Python (or in Powershell for Windows), they sometimes need additional Python modules or libraries.
-Let's install the missing depedency:
+Let's install the missing dependency:

 ```bash
 pip3 install pywinrm --user